miguelpernudo/miguelpernudo/README.md

 ## Hi there, I'm Miguel 👋

-Telematics Engineering student at UC3M focused on Linux systems, NetDevOps, automation and infrastructure.
+Telematics Engineering student at UC3M focused on NetDevOps, Infrastructure as Code (IaC) and Linux.

 ## 🛠️ Stack